bnclabs/gofast/docs/gettingstarted.md

 * When a call to transport.Stream() succeeds, a new stream object is returned.
 * As part of RequestCallback argument.

-Once the request is initiated, all communication with remote must happen on the stream object, via its `Response()`, `Stream()`, `Close()` methods.
+Once stream-request is initiated, all communication with remote must happen on the stream object, via its `Response()`, `Stream()`, `Close()` methods.
-Again, once the request is initiated, either node can send messages to remote.
+Note that once the request is initiated either node can send one or more messages to remote.

 Note that POST requests don't involve streams.